-The standard Medicare deductible is paid by some advantage plans, so you may have no deductible.
-Regular Medicare doesn’t pay until the deductible is used up.
+Some advantage plans pay the standard Medicare deductible so that you may have no deductible.
+Original Medicare doesn’t pay until the deductible is used up.

 Advantage Plan Benefits

-Every plan is different, but I suggest looking for these common benefits:
+Every plan is different, but some Advantage Plans have these benefits:

 - Zero co-pay for Preventive Care